vitaly-t/pg-promise/README.md

 ]);
 ```
 We passed it <i>user id</i> = 123, plus current Date/Time as the timestamp.
 We assume that the function signature matches the parameters that we passed.
-All values passed are serialized automatically to comply with PostgreSQL requirements.
+All values passed are serialized automatically to comply with PostgreSQL type formats.

 And when you are not expecting any return results, call ```pgp.proc``` instead.
-Both methods return a promise object.
+Both methods return a [Promise] object.

 ### Transactions
 Every call shown in chapters above would acquire a new connection from the pool and release it when done.
 In order to execute a transaction on the same